linwoodc3/LC3-Creations/DDL/namedentityblog/blogdraft.md

     There are 106 authors in the references

+Now we are ready to start testing.
 An easy test for accuracy is to compare entities extracted by the NERC tools to the hand labeled extractions.
 This will help us to:

 * Compare machice extracted list of persons to hand labeled lists
 * Compute precision, accuracy and recall

 We are using three open source NERC tools.
-Each NERCs could be trained for improved extractions, but we are testing "out of the box" performance.
+Each NERC tool could be trained to improve performance, but we are testing "out of the box" performance.
 The tools are:

 1. [NLTK has a chunk package](http://www.nltk.org/api/nltk.chunk.html) that uses NLTK’s recommended named entity chunker to chunk the given list of tagged tokens.
 Following the natural language processing pipeline where a string is tokenized, and tagged with parts of speed (POS) tags, the NLTK chunker identifies non-overlapping groups and assigns them to an entity class.
 Read more about NLTK's chunking capabilities in [the NLTK book](http://www.nltk.org/book/ch07.html)